 Mozambique is a former Portuguese colony located in the Southeast of Africa along the Indian Ocean.
 After a short war for independence in 1964, Mozambique was left with a very strong infrastructure and an abundance of natural resources.
 As a result, the country was poised to be one of the greatest nations in Africa.
 They made the mistake of adopting a communist government, a decision which was violently opposed by the surrounding countries and led to the country being ravished by 18 years of devastating civil war.
 During the war, some of the people who were most targeted and persecuted were the educated.
 Teachers and doctors were gunned down on sight.
 As the smoke cleared and they tried to regain their footing, Mozambicans found they knew very little about how to run a country, an economy, or even a company.
 As a result, many business people from all over the world flooded in to take advantage of the weak market, set up shop, and began siphoning the resources of this already impoverished nation into their own economies.

-Over twenty years after the end of the war, Mozambique is still one of the poorest nations in the world--it sits third from the bottom of the list on the Human Development Index (which combines GDP per capita, life expectancy, and literacy rates to determine how "developed" a country is).
+Over twenty years after the end of the war, Mozambique is still one of the poorest nations in the world--it sits in the bottom ten countries on the list on the Human Development Index (which combines GDP per capita, life expectancy, and literacy rates to determine how "developed" a country is).
 We see this statistic reflected in many sad realities around us.
 Economically, there are few jobs, and the ones that do exist often don't pay well or don't pay on time.
-Education is also a major weakness; teachers in the public school often don't show up to class and many children are equally apathetic, preferring to play today rather than study for their future.
+Education is a major weakness, even the teachers in the public schools often don't show up to class and many children are equally apathetic, preferring to play today rather than study for their future.
 In the realm of health, superstitions, poor access to health care, and even corruption in the hospitals make it to where many needlessly die from treatable diseases and minor injuries.
 As a result, child mortality rates are through the roof and overall life expectancy is about 52.